BarbeRousseLibre/hermessenger/README.md

 - Checking the content of body & subject to found out suspicious wording, link, etc.

 - An uploading features for files, with anti-virus checking, size blocking, mime content type blocking, etc.

-- A honey-pot for protection against smartest bot and AI, invisible to real user / client.

 - Adding support for non-Latin input data.